umtdemr/foxwall/README.md

 ### Prerequisites

-Currently python and [poetry](https://python-poetry.org/) must be in your system.
+Currently python and any virtual environment package must be in your system.
 I'm saying currently because this project will have docker option.

 &emsp;
 ### Using Foxwall

 1. Clone this repository.
-2. Go to backend folder.
-2. Execute `poetry shell` in your terminal.
-3. Execute `poetry install` and wait for the messages will done.
+2. Create virtual environment and install packages from requirements.txt file.
-4. Execute `python manage.py migrate` for migrating.
+4. Execute `python manage.py migrate` for migrating models to database.
 5. Execute `python manage.py runserver`.
 And that's it!
-Now you are be able to use Foxwall API.
+Now you are able to use Foxwall API.
 For that just go to [localhost:8000](http://127.0.0.1:8000)

-> For testing and linting you should execute `poetry install --dev` too.

 &emsp;